taliyahwebb/curses/README.md

 **Every service has its pros and cons.
 I'd advice to read about them all before making your choice.**

 ### Web Speech API (STT)
 Web Speech API is a general specification for web browsers to support both speech synthesis and recognition.
-It's implementation and voices available change depending on your operating system.
+Its implementation and voices available change depending on your operating system.

 <details>
 <summary>Windows</summary>